 Day 07.
 MBC TO ABC 4130m:

-Free day for shopping or personal independent activities.
+Day 12.
+Kathmandu free day for shopping or personal independent activities:

 WHAT'S INCLUDED?